Mendon, Michigan: Mendon Kiwanis Showboat

 Beginning as a Minstrel Show in 1956, The Mendon Kiwanis Showboat, Has become a cultural staple.
 With its Focus on Local Music, Talent, and comedy what's not to love.

 It is also the Largest fundraiser for the local Mendon Kiwanis Club.
 In 2017 it raised Nearly $10,000 USD, much of which stayed local and went to funding food programs and scholarships for the kids in the town of Mendon.

 On the first full Weekend of every November,† at the Mendon Elementary Auditorium, This Fundraiser takes place.
 Each Year it brings together a Chorus of local talent to perform in a variety show.
 For the first fifty years of its existence the show's format and theme remained largely unchanged.
 It Used to be Based on turn of the century Mississippi River Steam Boat shows and the musical 'Showboat' By Oscar Hammerstein II.

-The 51st show would begin a brand New era for the show.
-One where the Steamboat theme and minstrel show format would vanish.
-In the most recent fourteen years of the show it has taken on a theme of the year style.
-With some of the previous years themes being: